HeadBeeGuy/alt-activities/README.md

 - Redo a lot of the development seeds
 - Make embedded resources like /users/5/comments
-- Add in a flag for "workshop" activities that premium users can create to request feedback
 - Get the site working with webhooks to allow integration with Discord and Stripe
 - Add in a purchasing system for premium accounts.
 Users will be able to purchase either subscriptions or non-recurring memberships that will apply a certain period of premium membership, after which their accounts will revert to regular accounts.
 - Allow activities to link to specific textbook pages